Greeting Card Poet

 Metaphorically Speaking Meaning

 To say someone is metaphorically speaking means that they are figuratively speaking — not literally speaking.
-It’s not really true, but it’s being said for comparison purposes and to write or talk creatively.
+It’s not really true, but it’s being said for comparison purposes and writing or talk creatively.

 Metaphor in a Sentence

 At Greeting Card Poet, we’ve put together a comprehensive list of metaphors for you to enjoy and perhaps use in your own writings or greetings.
-We’ve started the list by polling our expert panel to come up with the 15 best metaphors of all time.
+We’ve started the list by polling our expert panel to develop the 15 best metaphors of all time.

 1.)
 It’s raining cats and dogs.